jeslago/epftoolbox/README.md

 Navigate to the examples folder and check the existing examples to get you started.
 The examples include several applications of the two state-of-the art forecasting model: a deep neural net and the LEAR model.

 ## Documentation
-The [documentation](https://epftoolbox.readthedocs.io/en/latest/) of the library provides an introduction to the library features and explains all functionalities in detail.
+The documentation can be found [here](https://epftoolbox.readthedocs.io/en/latest/).
+It provides an introduction to the library features and explains all functionalities in detail.
 Note that the documentation is still being built and some functionalities are still undocumented.

 ## Features
 The library provides easy access to a set of tools and benchmarks that can be used to evaluate and compare new methods for electricity price forecasting.